Johan Djourou: Senior career

 At the start of the 2014 FIFA World Cup qualification, Djourou helped Switzerland go on a four match unbeaten by the end of the 2012.
 He then helped the national side keep three consecutive clean sheets between 6 February 2013 and 8 June 2013 against Greece and Cyprus.
 Djourou then helped Switzerland qualify for the World Cup after winning 2–1 against Albania on 11 October 2013.
 Manager Vladimir Petković named him in the 23-man squad for the finals in Brazil, having made it on two occasions.
 For the 2014 FIFA World Cup in Brazil, he played all four games as the Swiss reached the last 16.
 Following the end of the tournament, Aargauer Zeitung made an evaluation of his performance.

 Following the conclusion of the World Cup, Djourou kept four clean sheets for the national side between 14 October 2014 and 10 June 2015 during his playing time in Switzerland's four of the six matches.
 On 9 October 2015, Djourou scored his only other international goal in a 7–0 win over San Marino in St. Gallen for UEFA Euro 2016 qualifying, netting a penalty kick after Fabian Schär was fouled.
 The result took the Swiss to the finals in France.
 Once again, Manager Petković chose him in the 23-man squad for the finals in France.
 In the summer's tournament, he played all four games of a run to the last 16, where Switzerland were eliminated in a 1–1 draw and penalty shootout against Poland.

 Following the conclusion of the UEFA Euro 2016, Djourou, once again, kept four clean sheets for the national side between 6 September 2016 and 3 September 2017 during his playing time in Switzerland's six of the nine matches.
-Despite missing out in play-offs, Switzerland went on to qualify for the World Cup after beating Northern Ireland 1–0 on aggragate.
+Despite missing out in play-offs, Switzerland went on to qualify for the World Cup after beating Northern Ireland 1–0 on aggregate.
 He was part of Vladimir Petković's 23-man squad for the 2018 FIFA World Cup in Russia.
 Djourou played only the 1–0 loss to Sweden in the last 16 at the Saint Petersburg Stadium, where he filled in for the suspended Fabian Schär.
 He made one more appearance by the end of the year, starting the whole game, in a 1–0 loss against England on 11 September 2018.